silshack/inls161fall2016/refsheets/jekyll-testing.md

 ---
 layout: default
-title: Test your site using Jekyll and CodeAnywhere
+title: Test your site using Jekyll and Cloud9
 nav_exclude: true
 ---

+{% comment %} Todo: rewrite for Cloud9 {% endcomment %}

 We need to test our code to see if it worked.

-To do this, we will have to access the files locally in our CodeAnywhere and start a webserver.
+To do this, we will have to access the files locally in our Cloud9 and start a webserver.
 Luckily, Jekyll is also a webserver.

 Go to the SSH terminal and switch into the root directory of your website repository.